voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Optional[Stdlib::Absolutepath]`

-String.
 It defines the location of the file with the rpcbind config.

 Default value: `$nfs::params::client_rpcbind_config`